EerikSaksi/stat_buff/timelog.md

 - Could be annoying, but also encourages cooperation (someone with a shorter workout could track first)
 - What notifications or updates should users receive about their team and their team killing enemies

+## Dec (5 hours)

+- Fixed the afformentioned bug where workouts would deal damage delayed.
+I think this was caused by an accidental race condition as I had two database triggers that triggered before inserting a workout.
+This is now one trigger.
+- I needed some way of creating a default level 1 battle for a group.
+The way that I got this working was by creating a trigger that is triggered after a user changes group.
+The trigger checks if the group doesn't have a battle, in which case it also checks if the team has at least 2 members.
+In this case, the team is large enough to start.
+I will probably also use this trigger to scale the max health of enemies higher or lower when a member joins or leaves to make any sized team viable.